drvy/drvys-box/www/README.md

 host.
 However, the ``.gitignore`` file, will tell Git to ignore everything but this README.md file.

 This is the default ROOT DOCUMENT folder for Ningx.
-Please ignore the `html` subfolder, since its a nginx default on instalation.